augustgoodlund/HTML-and-CSS/README.md

 # HTML-and-CSS
-Repository for HTML and CSS projects
+This space will serve as a repository for HTML and CSS projects.